philippschmalen/ESG-trending-topics-radar/README.md

 # used no hangup to continue after closing putty
 ```

-When changes were pushed to prod, use the following commands to trigger the pipeline:
+When changes were pushed to *prod*, use the following commands to trigger the pipeline:

 ```bash
 # list current python processes